 A child or teen may reach for food when experiencing any of the following: boredom, insecurity, anger, depression, loneliness, happiness, stress, fatigue, frustration or resentment.
 It is important for your children to think about how their feelings are linked to food and begin to see if they have built up any habits over time.

-When your kids reach for food when feeling any of the above emotions, you need to look at factors that contribute to such patterns of eating.
+When your kids reach for food when feeling any of the above emotions, you need to look at factors that contribute to such pattern of eating.
 Children need to learn and establish healthy eating patterns and behaviors, but also should address the emotional issues that cause them to reach for food.

 Differentiating Between Physical and Emotional Hunger